 • Sift 4 grams (1 tsp) of high quality matcha powder into a small bowl (if you do not have a dedicated matcha bowl, a cereal or rice bowl works just as well.)
 Add 1 oz of your heated water to the powder.

-• Pour the honeyed milk into a glass, then add the matcha paste on top.
+• Pour the honeyed milk into a glass, then add the matcha tea on top.

 • If desired, add a cup of ice.